EnrcDamn/GranularSampler-PedalPi/README.md

-# Pedal Pi Granular Sampler
+# Granular Sampler for Pedal Pi

 A granular delay / micro-sampler script inspired by guitar pedals like [Chase Bliss Mood](https://www.chaseblissaudio.com/shop-pedals/mood) or [Count to 5](https://mtlasm.com/product/count-to-5/) and designed for the [Electrosmash Pedal Pi](https://www.electrosmash.com/pedal-pi) project with Raspberry Pi Zero.